-Our academy will adopt the file transfer guidance contained in KCSiE 2023 and ensure when a child moves school/education provision their child protection/confidential file is sent securely to their new educational setting when the child starts/ leaves the school/academy.
+Our academy will adopt the file transfer guidance contained in KCSiE 2024 and ensure when a child moves from Birley Primary Academy their child protection/confidential file is sent securely to their new educational setting when the child starts/ leaves the academy.

-For those children subject of social care and safeguarding agency involvement we will ensure the file is able to evidence the child's journey and include key information as described in KCSiE 2023.
-Should a child subject to social care involvement transfer schools, college, or education provider, we will ensure the child's child protection or confidential file move is transferred within 5 days as required by KCSIE.
+For those children subject of social care and safeguarding agency involvement we will ensure the file is able to evidence the child's journey and include key information as described in KCSiE 2024.
+Should a child subject to social care involvement transfer from our academy, we will ensure the child's child protection or confidential file move is transferred within 5 days as required by KCSIE.

-The DSL will liaise directly with the receiving school, college or alternative placement and hold a discussion to share important information to support the child's transfer and to ensure the child remains safeguarded, has any 'reasonable adjustments' agreed, and put in place and to ensure the changes experienced by the child are as smooth as possible to enable a positive integration experience and engagement with new staff and learning.
+Our DSL will liaise directly with the receiving school, college or alternative placement and hold a discussion to share important information to support the child's transfer and to ensure the child remains safeguarded, has any 'reasonable adjustments' agreed, and put in place and to ensure the changes experienced by the child are as smooth as possible to enable a positive integration experience and engagement with new staff and learning.